 The university promotes diversity and has always encouraged innovative ideas and the independence of its early career researchers.
 Academics at all levels find a stimulating environment here.
 The university was successful in all rounds of the Programme for Women Professors and the Tenure Track Programme for the Promotion of Early Career Researchers and received the highest number of professorships from both federal programs.

 The university has a long-standing successful cooperation with the non-university research institutes in its immediate vicinity—this includes eleven institutes jointly funded by the federal government and the federal states—and since 2016, within the U Bremen Research Alliance.
 More than 50 so-called cooperation professors can testify to these close ties.

-The University has been cooperating successfully with the non-university research institutes in its immediate vicinity for a long time, this includes 11 jointly funded by the federal government and the federal states.
-More than 50 so-called ‘cooperation professors’ can testify to this.
-Our vision: To further anchor Bremen as a leading European research university and an inspiring place of education.
-To achieve this, we rely on our strengths, on the potential of all University members, and on the trusting cooperation with our partners.
+The university takes its social responsibility seriously and fosters its activities with many groups and institutions in Bremen.
+We are not afraid to be the first to tread new territory: Founded as a reform university, we aim to breathe life into change.
+Our vision: to further anchor the University of Bremen as a leading European research university and an inspiring place of education.
+To achieve this, we rely on our strengths, on the potential of all university members, and on the trusting cooperation with our partners.

-Staff and students of our university were involved in developing our vision, mission and our objectives for the upcoming decade.
-Based on this, in December 2017 the Academic Senate of the University of Bremen adopted the Strategy 2018–2028.
+Staff and students of our university were involved in developing our vision, mission, and our objectives for the upcoming decade.
+Based on this, in December 2017, the Academic Senate of the University of Bremen adopted the Strategy 2018–2028.